convey-stack/convey-stack.github.io/_documentation/HTTP.md

 ```

 ## Options
+* `enabled` - determines whether Fabio integration is going to be available.
 * `url` - URL of the Fabio service.
 * `service` - name of the service group used for the Consul registration.